d2l-ai/d2l-en/chapter_deep-learning-computation/read-write.md

 (x2, y2)
 ```

-We can even write and read a dictionary that maps from a string to an NDArray.
+We can even write and read a dictionary that maps from a string to an ndarray.
 This is convenient, for instance when we want to read or write all the weights in a model.

 ```{.python .input  n=4}
 mydict = {'x': x, 'y': y}